yueplush/yueplushart/README.md

 Commission and Suggestive stay hidden in the Commission and ALL views until the adult confirmation checkbox has been enabled.

+Currently the **Commission Art** section does not display any sample images.
+Commission pieces will be categorized and added later.

 Tapping an artwork opens it in a full screen view.
 Clicking or tapping the full image again fades it out and closes the lightbox on desktop, tablets and smartphones alike for consistent navigation across devices.
 The layout also